blul1ghtz/ChromiumStealer/README.md

-studio soo i included base64.h and abse64.cpp as there are a few base64 libraries, this project was statically built and idk if people rather to dynamically stuff soo imma include all of the other files i include in the project in "other".
+studio soo i included base64.h and abse64.cpp as there are a few base64 libraries, this project was statically built and idk if people rather to dynamically stuff soo that might be in issue, please ignore other directory as i attempted to create directories and add files into it just to find out u cant add folders, now i cant delete it.

-3. With V20 coming out i would appreciate if anybody could give me any info on how to decrypt V20 (like some special dll injection method or something)
+2. With V20 coming out i would appreciate if anybody could give me any info on how to decrypt V20 (like some special dll injection method or something)